 At first the police didn’t expect any foul play, but the girls’ bodies were found the next day about half a mile away from the bridge.
 The only lead investigators had were Snapchat uploads of the girls walking along the railroad, and an unidentified man approaching them.
 The last thing that remains from their encounter is a chilling audio clip of the man saying, “Down the hill.”

-Several arrests have been made, but none of the suspects could be satisfactorily connected to the murder.
+Several arrests have been made, but none of the suspects could be conclusively connected to the murder.
 The identity of the man who was on the hiking trail with the girls still remains unknown.

 Later on that evening, Dominique informed the police that her son was missing.
 When the cops investigated the scene, all they found was Jerome’s skateboard.
 According to the report, Jerome had apparently gotten into a car and vanished.

 After investigating, the police arrested a local man named Barry George, who was later convicted and was sentenced to life in prison.
 But it turned out that George didn’t commit the crime, and was subsequently released from jail.
-Dando’s case was reopened soon after.
+Dando’s case was reopened soon thereafter.